 1) Define your business brief

 Before developing a plan, you should always start with market analysis.
-You need to have a clear and realistic understanding.
-Especially of how your products or services will perform within your industry.
+You need to have a clear and realistic understanding of how your products or services will perform within your industry.
 Carrying out a SWOT analysis of the company allows you to look at the strengths, weaknesses, opportunities, and threats for the business and the market at large.
-You need to be familiar with the ecosystem they operate in your customers’ needs.
-And whether you can address them.
+You need to be familiar with the ecosystem they operate with your customers’ needs in mind.
 This type of analysis can be equally qualitative as it is quantitative.
-Since it looks at factors like digital habits, intermediaries, influencers, and more.
+After all, it looks at factors like digital habits, intermediaries, influencers, and more.

 This is the time for you to determine what would be a successful outcome for your campaign.
 This means that even before you get started, you already need to be thinking about where you want to end up.
-There should be a clear map of when the digital marketing campaign will be active.
-How much your company can spend, and what you would like your campaign to achieve.
+You should have a clear map of when the digital marketing campaign will be active, how much your company can spend, and what you would like your campaign to achieve.

 While these are standard business objectives, you need to dig deep and go beyond them in a digital sense.
 From there, it is time to translate these business objectives into digital goals.
 For example, suppose the aim is to increase sales.
 In that case, the digital goals could include.
 Increasing conversion rates on a website or social media platform.
 Reducing cart abandonment during the checkout process, or increasing average order size.